No matter what others say, following the Keto diet is a bit challenging, especially when you’ve no idea about the low-carb options.

 You get just 10 grams of net carbs in an ounce of dark chocolate with 70 to 85% cocoa.
 Whereas, you get only 3 gms of net carbs in the same with 100% cocoa.
 So, cocoa does make a lot of difference in the net carbs.

-Foods to Avoid While on a Ketogenic Diet
+Ketogenic Diet Foods List: Avoid These While on a Keto Diet

 There are certain foods that are rich in carbohydrates, which should avoided completely if you’re on a keto diet.

 1.All Kinds of Gains